romange/gaia/doc/mr3.md

 They will be used later when our mapper outputs the extracted records using `DoContext<GsodRecord>`.

 Our mapper is expected to have a hook method `void Do(InputType val, mr3::DoContext<OutputType>* context)`.
-In our case `InputType` is `std::string` since we process string table and `OutputType=GsodRecord`.
+In our case `InputType` is `std::string` since we process string table and `OutputType` is `GsodRecord`.
 Please note that the framework determines based on the signature of `GsodMapper::Do` the type of the result table `PTable<GsodRecord>`.

 The mapper can output as many records as it wishes upon each input record it processes or not output at all.
 This allows to filter, expand or do other transformations on the data.

 In addition, a mapper can have `void OnShardFinish(DoContext<OutputType>* context);` hook that will be called when the mapper has finished processing a batch of records scheduled by the framework.
-Anyway, in our case `GsodMapper` just outputs a single `GsodRecord` record per input line.
+Anyway, in this case `GsodMapper` just outputs a single `GsodRecord` record per input line.

 ~~~~~~~~~~cpp
 StringTable ss = pipeline->ReadText("gsod", inputs).set_skip_header(1);